-Casual Friday started in Hawaii as Aloha Friday when the city of Honolulu allowed workers to wear Hawaiian shirts during part of the year.
-The trend then spread to the general workforce, and, to the entire work week.
+Casual Friday started in Hawaii as Aloha Friday when the city of Honolulu allowed workers to wear Hawaiian shirts on heading into the weekend.
+The trend caught on and spread to the general workforce and then to the entire work week.

 Casual IS the new normal

 But most of America is NOT a tropical climate, which makes me wonder: Why is every day Casual Friday at so many organizations?
 Does it make people more productive, or is it just another sign of our ever-deteriorating standards?

 Steve Giegerich tackled this subject a couple of years ago in his blog for the St. Louis Post Dispatch, although he readily admits, “Never have I been less qualified to address a subject than the one you’ll read about today.”